 The volatile removal efficiency with tetracontane and/or polydisperse alcane or oil have to be proven only once for the instrument family.
 The instrument manufacturer though has to provide the maintenance or replacement interval that ensures that the removal efficiency does not drop below the technical requirements.
 If such information is not provided, the volatile removal efficiency has to be checked yearly for each instrument.

-ANALYSERS for Measuring PM emissions
+[ANALYSERS for Measuring PM emissions]

 7. INSTRUMENTS FOR MEASURING EXHAUST MASS FLOW